 What About Clothing?

-By using the right sunscreen and following some of the tips provided, you should be able to reduce your chances getting a sunburn and hopefully even skin cancer.
+By using the right sunscreen and following some of the tips provided, you should be able to reduce your chances of getting sunburn and hopefully even skin cancer.